top of page

 ABOUT SCHOLARSHIP

-Founded out of a grassroots fundraising campaign by community members in 1987, the NAAAP Boston Future Leaders Scholarship Awards are offered every year to high school seniors enrolling in college or university.
+Founded out of a grassroots fundraising campaign by community members in 1987, the NAAAP Boston Future Leaders Scholarship Awards are offered yearly to high school seniors enrolling in college or university.
 Winners have a demonstrated track record of academic excellence, community engagement, and leadership potential.
-By providing students additional financial need in their academic careers, NAAAP Boston hopes to further our mission of inspiring, promoting, and building leaders within the Asian American community.
-To date, over $200,000 in scholarships have been awarded to over 100 high school seniors.

 STUDENT WINNERS